picturelink/clicksend-nodejs/README.md

-# The official nodejs library for ClickSend v3 REST API
+# A fork of the official nodejs library for ClickSend v3 REST API

-This is the official [ClickSend](https://clicksend.com) SDK.
+This is a fork of the official [ClickSend](https://clicksend.com) SDK.
 Documentation can be found [here](https://developers.clicksend.com/docs/rest/v3/?nodejs#introduction).

+Differences from the offical version:
+* Removes [bluebird](https://github.com/petkaantonov/bluebird) dependency as it isn't necessary for compiling.
+* Distributes a compiled version of the package so compilation after installation is no longer necessary.
+* Installs dependencies when installing (see [Issue #1](https://github.com/ClickSend/clicksend-nodejs/issues/1)).

 ## Requirements